ing-bank/lion/docs/fundamentals/node-tools/providence-analytics/overview.md

 Providence comes with many tools for deep traversal of identifiers, the (babel like) traversal of ast trees in oxc and swc and more.
-Also more generic utils for caching and performant globing come delivered with Providence.
+Also more generic utils for caching and performant globbing come delivered with Providence.

 For a better understanding, check out the utils folders (tests and code).